rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 vtk_show(renderer, 600, 600)
 ```

-As you can see, we first 'extract' the cell-centers through `cellCenterCalcSun.GetOutput(0)`, storing the result of [`vtkPoints`](http://www.vtk.org/doc/nightly/html/classvtkPoints.html) type under `pointsCellCentersSun`.
+We first 'extract' the cell-centers through `cellCenterCalcSun.GetOutput(0)`, storing the result of [`vtkPoints`](http://www.vtk.org/doc/nightly/html/classvtkPoints.html) type under `pointsCellCentersSun`.
 Subsequently, we loop through these points and use `addPoint` to add them to the [`vtkRenderer`](http://www.vtk.org/doc/nightly/html/classvtkRenderer.html) object we created before and which now resides under `renderer`.
-Note that we're looping using the 'range' built-in and the `GetNumberOfPoints()` method to get the total number of points found.
+Note that we're looping using the `range` built-in and the `GetNumberOfPoints()` method to get the total number of points found.
 The resulting figure can then be seen below.

 ![Scene render showing the `sun` half-sphere with points at each cell-center of its mesh](Scene03.png)

 ### Calculate normal vectors at the center of each cell
-Now that we have the cell-centers, which will act as the 'source points' of the `sun` rays, we need to calculate the normal vectors at those point which will define the direction of the rays.
+Now that we have the cell-centers, which will act as the 'source points' of the `sun` rays, we need to calculate the normal vectors at those points which will define the directions of the rays.
 Once more, VTK provides the tools but doesn't make it easy or clear for us (you wouldn't appreciate it working if it was easy would you now :) ?).
 Let's see how it's done:

 ```
 # Create a new 'vtkPolyDataNormals' and connect to the 'sun' half-sphere